ssharpjr/loader-controller/ProjectNotes.md

 # Solution:
-Use a mini computer (MPC), a barcode scanner, and an AC power interrupter to control the material loader.
+Use a mini computer (MPC), a barcode scanner, and aPowertail Switch II to control the material loader.

 # Steps: